Aérospatiale SA 321 Super Frelon: Israel

-During 1965, Israel placed an order for six SA 321K Super Frelons to equip the Israeli Air Force with a heavy lift transport capability.
-On 20 April 1966, the first of these rotorcraft arrived, enabling the inauguration of 114 Squadron, which operated the type out of Tel Nof.
+Israel placed an order for six SA 321K Super Frelons in 1965 to equip the Israeli Air Force with a heavy lift transport capability.
+The first of these helicopters arrived on 20 April 1966, enabling the inauguration of 114 Squadron, which operated the type out of Tel Nof.
 An additional six Super Frelons were ordered during the following year.

 The Israeli military had initially hoped to use the Super Frelons for deploying Panhard AML-90 light armoured cars in support of airborne operations, but this concept was dropped when tests revealed the helicopter was incapable of handling the vehicle's combat weight.
 A total of four helicopters had arrived by the start of the 1967 Six-Day War, during which they flew 41 sorties.
 Israeli Super Frelons saw extensive service during the War of Attrition, participating in operations such as Helem, Tarnegol 53 and Rhodes.

 The type was once again in service during the Yom Kippur War, following which Israel replaced the original Turbomeca Turmo engines with the 1870 shp General Electric T58-GE-T5D engine.
 The Super Frelons also took part in the Israeli invasion of Lebanon in June 1982.
 Due to their relatively high maintenance cost and poor performance capabilities compared to the IAF CH-53s, they were eventually retired in 1991.

 Libya

-During 1980–1981, six radar-equipped SA 321GM helicopters and eight SA 321M SAR/transports were delivered to Libya.
+In 1980–1981, six radar-equipped SA 321GM helicopters and eight SA 321M SAR/transports were delivered to Libya.

 South Africa

-South Africa ordered sixteen SA 321L helicopters in 1965, which were delivered by 1967 and adopted by the South African Air Force (SAAF)'s 15 Squadron.
+South Africa ordered sixteen SA 321L helicopters in 1965, which were delivered by 1967 and assigned to 15 Squadron of the South African Air Force (SAAF).
 At least two were deployed to Mozambique in support of Rhodesian military operations against insurgents of the Zimbabwe African National Liberation Army between 1978 and 1979.
 Others were mobilised for evacuating South African paratroops from Angola during Operation Reindeer.

 In August 1978, the South West African People's Organization sparked a major border incident between South Africa and Zambia when its guerrillas fired on an SAAF Super Frelon landing at Katima Mulilo from Zambian soil.
 The South Africans retaliated with an artillery strike, which struck a Zambian Army position.